marcosvppfernandes/linear_regression_warmup/README.md

 print("Dropping those NA's should result in 391 records.
 Good job.")
 ```

-    Dropping those NA's should result in 391 records.
-Good job.

 The goal of this exercise is to become familiar with using our regression tools.
 Before doing so, we will pause for the briefest of EDA, and run a pairplot in the cell below (word of caution: EDA is always important.
 A pairplot is a first step.
 It does not represent a complete EDA process).